 What also helped me improve my grades is Grammarly.
-Grammarly is a tool where it corrects your essays, documents, blogs etc for errors in grammar and spelling.
+It is a tool where it corrects your essays, documents, blogs etc for errors in grammar and spelling.
 It definitely is a lifesaver for me during my 2 years and even now, I still use it!
-If you haven’t got it, I would definitely recommend you use it.
-It’s FREE so why not?
-Click here to get it now.

 14. Keeping in touch with friends

 The reason why I say this is because I hate being alone (sometimes).
 I like to text people every so often to see what they’re up too.

 I feel really terribly bad for the people who don’t have friends (I use to be alone in school, which makes me feel sad just thinking about it).